linusshops/common/README.md

 a module made for a specific purpose, this endpoint and the related helpers were ported into a common module, which both of them could depend on.
 This is why the common module exists.
-Internally, Linus Shops defines a hard dependency on `Common`, because it provides a tonnes of useful functionality to improve daily workflows.
+Internally, Linus Shops defines a hard dependency on `Common`, because it provides a tonne of useful functionality to improve daily workflows.

 ## Who?